charleennewland/blog/kaizen_workshops.md

 <h5 align="center"> Figure 1: Kaizen Flag - Imai 1997 [2]</h5>

 The flag suggests that driving improvements should be part of everyone’s job, and the same applies to maintaining standards, while innovation is the responsibility of top and middle management.

+Kaizen is simply a method that encourages worker participation, as mentioned in [4], and is promoted through various types of Kaizen activities such as suggestions, Kaizen teams, and Kaizen events.
+Participation in these activities is typically seen as a way to develop key skills in employees.

 #### Kaizen Workshops
 Imagine this scenario: you and your team have detected a gradual decline in the output of a process.
 In a stroke of genius, you declare, 'Enough is enough; it's time for a kaizen workshop!'
 So, what does this kaizen workshop involve?
 It's a team gathering where the focus is on a specific area or issue that needs improvement.
 Typically lasting a week, everyone pitches in to find simple and smart ways to improve efficiency and productivity.